Country Vet Naturals Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Judging by its ingredients alone, Country Vet Dog Fuel looks like an above-average dry dog food.
+Judging by its ingredients alone, Country Vet Naturals looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Country Vet Dog Fuel is a grain-based dry food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Country Vet Naturals is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.